Ebony Salmon

-Ebony Salmon (born 27 January 2001) is an English professional footballer who plays as a forward for NWSL club Houston Dash and the England women's national team.

-A product of the Aston Villa academy, Salmon has previously played senior football for Aston Villa, Sheffield United, and Bristol City, and has captained England at under-17 level.
+Ebony Salmon (born 27 January 2001) is an English professional footballer who plays as a forward for Women's Super League club Aston Villa, the England national team, and the under-23 team.
+A product of the Aston Villa academy, she has previously played senior football for Sheffield United, Bristol City, Racing Louisville and Houston Dash.
+Salmon has captained England's under-17s and under-23s, and made her senior international debut in February 2021.

 Club career

 Aston Villa

 After three years in the Aston Villa academy, Salmon joined the first team in the WSL 2 for the 2017–18 season.

 On 8 October 2017, Salmon made her debut in a 2–1 defeat at Sheffield.
 A month later, she scored her first goal for the club in a 4–0 victory against Watford.
 On 5 November, Salmon scored in a 2–2 WSL Cup draw against Sheffield, before being dismissed in the final minute of the match.

 She scored her first brace for the club in a 3–3 draw against the London Bees on 7 January 2018, and went on to score in three consecutive games in April.
 Salmon scored a total of seven goals in 12 league games, despite her team finishing second from bottom in the table and winning just three of their 18 games.